-- Visual check of all variables to identify any unreliable data or erroneous points to be flagged and removed from the QAed dataset. - Flagging system developed to identify spikes in turbidity.
-Data flagged if the difference between data points is over 50 NTU (100 NTU at the sites with higher turbidity values).
-All flagged data points removed to reduce the number of spikes in the dataset. - 30 minute moving average calculated for QAed turbidity data to smooth the time series (only for the 10 minute interval sites). - Second visual check conducted on the smoothed QAed turbidity data and any outstanding erroneous spikes identified and removed. - 5.
+- 1. Visual check of all variables to identify any unreliable data or erroneous points to be flagged and removed from the QAed dataset. - 2.
+Flagging system developed to identify spikes in turbidity.
+Data flagged if the difference between data points is over 50 NTU.
+All flagged data points removed to reduce the number of spikes in the dataset. - 3.
+30 minute moving average calculated for QAed turbidity data to smooth the time series (only for the 10 minute interval sites). - 4.
+Second visual check conducted on the smoothed QAed turbidity data and any outstanding erroneous spikes identified and removed. - 5.
 Conversion of water depth time series to MSL.